-- 8. The Proponent shall not: - (a) transport more than 1 million tonnes of quarry products from the site in any calendar year; or - (b) dispatch more than 326 laden trucks from the site on any day; or - (c) dispatch more than 241 laden trucks per day or 20 per hour westwards along Rhondda Road; - (d) dispatch more than 85 laden trucks per day or 8 per hour eastwards through Teralba; - (e) dispatch laden trucks for travel through Teralba between 6 pm and 6 am; or - (f) receive unladen trucks via the railway street entrance between 6 pm and 7 am.
+- The Proponent shall not: - (a) transport more than 1 million tonnes of quarry products from the site in any calendar year; or - (b) dispatch more than 326 laden trucks from the site on any day: or - (c) dispatch more than 241 laden trucks per day or 20 per hour westwards along Rhondda Road; - (d) dispatch more than 85 laden trucks per day or 8 per hour eastwards through Teralba; - (e) dispatch laden trucks for travel through Teralba between 6 pm and 6 am; or - (f) receive unladen trucks via the railway street entrance between 6 pm and 7 am.

-The Proponent shall limit the total hourly truck dispatch rates from the site to the levels shown in Table 1.
+NSW Government Department of Planning and Infrastructure The Proponent shall limit the total hourly truck dispatch rates from the site to the levels shown in Table 1.